PyBioProx/PyBioProx/paper/main.md

 Detecting the co-localization of biomarkers via microscopy is a frequently employed method to infer meaningful biological interactions within cells.
-By labelling two (or more) biomarkers with distinct fluorescent tags, the biomarkers can be visualized by immunofluorescence microscopy methods.
-By taking single or multiple images along the z-axis in the same X/Y axes (referred to as a z-stack), the distribution of the biomarkers in 2D or 3D space can be observed.
+By labelling two or more biomarkers with distinct fluorescent tags, the biomarkers can be visualized by immunofluorescence microscopy methods.
+Taking single or multiple images along the z-axis in the same X/Y axes (referred to as a z-stack), the distribution of the biomarkers in 2D or 3D space can be observed.
 Once images are captured, the relationship between the fluorescently-tagged biomarkers can then be assessed.
 A simplistic analysis of colocalization may involve overlaying two fluorescent channels and manually identifying regions of fluorescent tag overlap as colocalization.
-A range of more sophisticated utomated co-localization analyses exist can be broadly grouped into pixel-based and object-based methods (**refs**).
+A range of more sophisticated automated co-localization analyses exist, and can be broadly grouped into pixel-based and object-based methods (**refs**).

-In this paper, we introduce PyDist; a user-friendly object-based colocalization tool written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
+In this paper, we introduce PyDist; a user-friendly object-based colocalization set of modules written in python that uses distance measurements to describe the relationships between biomarkers in 2D or 3D space.
 Analysis of co-localization by distance measurements is not a novel concept.
-For example, an excellent tool implemented in ImageJ called DiAna allows for the detailed distance-based analysis of pairs of differently labelled fluorescent objects.
-The advantages that PyDist brings include a high aptitude for the batch distance-based colocalization analysis of large 2D and 3D immunofluorescent datasets.
+For example, an excellent tool implemented in ImageJ called DiAna allows for the detailed distance-based analysis of pairs of differently labelled fluorescent objects (**ref**).
+The core advantages that PyDist brings include improved speed affording a high aptitude for the batch distance-based colocalization analysis of large 2D and 3D immunofluorescent datasets, as well as the extensibility of being written in a much easier to learn language like Python, compared with e.g. Java or C++.
-PyDist produces a novel set of simple and intuitive distance-based metrics of colocalization that describe the relationship of each fluorescent object in one channel to the fluorescent signal in another channel.
+~~PyDist produces a novel set of simple and intuitive distance-based metrics of colocalization that describe the relationship of each fluorescent object in one channel to the fluorescent signal in another channel.
 These metrics are termed Perimeter Distance Mean (PD<sub>mean</sub>), Perimeter Distance Median (PD<sub>median</sub>), and Perimeter Distance Maximum (PD<sub>max</sub>).
-To our knowledge, these metrics have not previously been defined.
+To our knowledge, these metrics have not previously been defined.~~ **As discussed the above is not a good universal metric - we need to tone this down or not mention it at all (at least not in the intro)**

-Perimeter Distance (PD) measurements are described in **PyDist_explanation fig** and detailed extensively in the methods section.
+In PyDist we use Perimeter Distance (PD) measurements which are
+are described in **PyDist_explanation fig** and detailed extensively in the methods section.
 In brief, objects in one fluorescent channel are detected and the perimeter pixels around the object determined.
 The distance of each pixel in an object's perimeter to the nearest positive fluorescent